 - 1. Lay the controller on its side with the front facing to the left. - 2.
 Raise the locking clip. - 3.
 Insert the CompactFlash card into the slot at the bottom of the controller. - 4.
-Pull the clip forward and a woward until it snaps into place over the card.
+Pull the clip forward and downward until it snaps into place over the card.

-Remove a CompactFlash Card f. om a Series A Controller
+Remove a CompactFlash Card from a Series A Controller

-Complete the esteps to remove a CompactFlash card from a series A controller.
+Complete these steps to remove a CompactFlash card from a series A controller.